General Conduct

 You must give at least 48 hours’ notice to your instructor if you wish to cancel or re-arrange a booked driving lesson.
 Failure to do so may result in your instructor charging you the full amount for that driving lesson.
 Your driving Instructor may cancel lessons at any time.
 However if this happens you will not be charged for the missed lesson and your instructor will make arrangements to offer a lesson at another time.

 If you have not paid in advance of your lesson, your driving instructor reserves the right to suspend further lesson until payment has been made for the missed lesson.
-This may result in you loosing you regular time slot, and being taken to the Small Claims Court to mitigate any losses.
+This may result in you losing your regular time slot, and being taken to the Small Claims Court to mitigate any losses.

 Any lesson packages that require a refund will be at the lower price rate.